RX-M/web-public/course-pages/devops/devsecops-foundation-doi.md

 Attendees will learn how DevSecOps roles fit with a DevOps culture and organization.
 At the end of the course participants will understand “security as code” to make security and compliance value consumable as a service.

-This course positions attendees to successfully complete the DevSecOps Foundation exam.
+The DevSecOps Foundation course positions attendees to successfully complete the DevSecOps Foundation exam.
+This course is offered with or without the DevSecOps Foundation exam.

 Learning modules include:
 - DevSecOps origins and evolution